 My pastry cream is grainy

-What's the solution?
-If you tried to strain your cream and the curdled eggs are still there, you can't fix the cream.
+Solution: If you've tried to strain your cream and the curdled eggs are still there, you can't fix the cream.
 Make it again.

 Creme patissiere is a creamy custard, also called French custard, that combines the thickening power of eggs plus starch.